barbarakogus/barbarakogus/README.md

 ✍️ About me

-I am a Full-stack Javascript developer with a background in forest engineering.<br> I have been studying programming for the last two years, and recently I graduated from Salt Bootcamp.<br>
+I am a Full-stack JavaScript developer with a foundation in forest engineering.<br> Over the past three years, I've dedicated myself to honing my programming skills.<br>
-Any help or tips is always welcome!<br>
+I constantly seek improvement, so any guidance or insights are greatly appreciated.

 📬 Contact